laridtm/challengeMarvel/README.md

 Create a mobile application using [**Marvel's public API**](https://developer.marvel.com)

-The application should list the Marvel characters on a screen with infinite scroll and detail each character on another screen (it's not use all information provided in the API).
+The application should list the Marvel characters on a screen with infinite scroll and detail each character on another screen (it's not necessary to use all information provided in the API).

 ### Architecture